David Kincraigie of that Ilk1

 M, #205295, d.
 31 December 1677

-Theobald Taaffe, 1st Earl of Carlingford was the son of John Taaffe, 1st Viscount Taaffe of Corren and Anne Dillon.1 He married, firstly, Mary White, daughter of Sir Nicholas White and Ursula Moore.1 He married, secondly, Ann Pershall, daughter of Sir William Pershall and Frances Aston.1 He died on 31 December 1677.1 He was buried at Ballymote, Ireland.1 His will (dated 29 September 1677) was probated on 8 August 1700 at Dublin, County Dublin, Ireland.1
+Theobald Taaffe, 1st Earl of Carlingford was the son of John Taaffe, 1st Viscount Taaffe of Corren and Anne Dillon.1 He married, firstly, Mary White, daughter of Sir Nicholas White and Ursula Moore.1 He married, secondly, Ann Pershall, daughter of Sir William Pershall and Frances Aston.1 He died on 31 December 1677.1 He was buried at Ballymote, IrelandG.1 His will was proven (by probate) on 8 August 1700 at Dublin, County Dublin, IrelandG.1

 Children of Theobald Taaffe, 1st Earl of Carlingford and Mary White